 Terms

 Chord – the “chord line” is the straight line from the box to the top of the pole as the top of the pole passes through 45 degrees relative to the box and the crossbar.
-The vaulter’s body should be at maximum extension (pressed and dragged) at the chord line – is when the vaulter’s momentum goes from generally horizontal to generally vertical and when the pole begins to swing to the side
+The vaulter’s body should be at maximum extension (pressed and dragged) at the chord line – it is when the vaulter’s momentum goes from generally horizontal to generally vertical and when the pole begins to swing to the side.

 Active Hands – Term some used to describe the action of the top hand during the swing-up to close-off phase of the vault.
-Encourages an active “press down” that activates core muscles in the action.
+It encourages an active “press down” that activates core muscles in the action.
 Can cause the athlete to “pull” rather than “press” causing premature end to swing-up at horizontal rather than vertical.

 Rock back – completing the swing up (but usually to a tuck and shoot position).